Franke Global Leadership Initiative Presentations

 UC 332

-The industrialized food system creates environmental harm, reduces food sovereignty, and contributes to growing food insecurity – which is oftentimes overlooked in higher education.
-To address this gap, our project examines how access to sustainable food education and campus-community partnerships can improve well-being and informed decision making amongst students at the University of Montana.
-This collaborative project has led us to partner with UM Wellness, PEAS Farm, the Missoula Food Bank, and the Big Sky Culinary Institute.
-Our research includes applied learning with these organizations by hosting a variety of speaker series presentations and coordinating several workshops.
-Quantitative and qualitative data have been collected through anonymous surveys administered at Wellness Wednesday tabling events, before and after speaker sessions, and at our hands-on workshop.
+The industrialized food system creates environmental harm, reduces food sovereignty, and contributes to growing food insecurity.
+These problems oftentimes are overlooked in higher education.
+To address this gap, our project examines how access to sustainable food education and campus-community partnerships can improve well-being and informed decision-making amongst University of Montana students.
+This collaborative project connects partners within UM Wellness, PEAS Farm, the Missoula Food Bank and Community Center, and the Big Sky Culinary Institute.
+Our research includes applied learning with these organizations by hosting a variety of speaker series presentations and coordinating a cooking workshop.
+We collected quantitative and qualitative data through anonymous surveys administered at Wellness Wednesday tabling events, before and after speaker sessions, and at our hands-on workshop.
 These surveys assessed baseline student experiences with food access, changes in knowledge and attitudes, and anticipated shifts in food-related behaviors.
-Furthermore, we have scheduled partner interviews, and a collaborative community meeting, to capture organizational perspectives and how their connectivity could lead to a more robust localized food system.
-By connecting students with the diversity of our food system, emphasizing sustainability, culture, and well-being, our project seeks to deepen food literacy, promote equitable food environments, and strengthen local networks that support student success beyond the classroom.
+Student respondents reported in over fifty surveys that accessing healthy and sustainable food often is constrained by time and the cost of products.
+However, many student responses associated the importance of a sustainable food system with well-being.
+Concluding with partner interviews and hosting a collaborative community meeting, we documented organizational perspectives, identifying where partnerships could continue in higher education beyond the Spring 2026 semester.
+Moving forward, this project strives to connect students with a diverse perspective of our local food system, emphasizing sustainability and well-being by participating in programming offered by the PEAS Farm and Big Sky Culinary Institute.
+With the new “Farm-to-Table Swap,” our project will continue to deepen food literacy, promote equitable food environments, and strengthen local networks that support student success beyond the classroom.
+By doing so, this project seeks to minimize disconnections between the UM Mountain campus, Missoula College, and community partners.